 Claimants have the right to report their injuries directly to their employer’s insurance company.

 If your workers’ compensation benefits claim has been denied or you are receiving inadequate benefits, please fill out our free, no-obligation case review form to learn more about how we may be able to help.
-Our Orlando lawyers may also be able to assist in third party claims against entities other than your employer.
+Our lawyers may also be able to assist in third party claims against entities other than your employer.